Vlad-404/travel_experiences/README.md

 [Backt to top](#travel-experiences)

-## User stories Testing
+## User Stories Testing

 **For users:**
 1. As a new visitor to the page, I want to be able to find an inspiration for my next holiday.
 	* This is fulfilled with just arriving on this page as there are experiences from people presented right on the 	home page.
 If this isn't enough, there is a search bar right below the banner image.
 2. As a person who wants to travel to Spain in the Summer, I want to find more information on Barcelona so I can plan with what kind of clothes to wear (going to the beach and to the fancy restaurant is not the same).
-	* User entries cover their own experiences and even if it's not guaranteed a visitor will find something they 	are looking for, they can register and send a message with a direct question.
+	* User entries cover their own experiences and a visitor will find something they are looking for.
+One of the future features will be messaging between users so they can register and send a message with a direct question.
-3 As a person who is interested in traveling to India, I want to read more from someone who has already been there.
+3. As a person who is interested in traveling to India, I want to read more from someone who has already been there.
-	* If a solution from previous user story doesn't work, it is highly likely that someone has already been to 	India and they can use the search feature to read through the experiences or even filter them by country
+	* If a solution from a previous user story doesn't work, it is highly likely that someone has already been to 	India and they can use the search feature to read through the experiences or even filter them by country
-4. As a user of this page, I want to be able to add and modify my own content so I can present it to the others.
+4. As a user of this page, I want to be able to add and modify my own content so I can present it to others.
 	* this is possible due to MongoDB as all entries are saved there so they can be shared with others and details 	edited afterwards.
 Some entries cannot be left empty even when editing.
 5. As a special needs person, I want to be able to contact the user who has been to Mt.
 Rushmore so I can find out how wheelchair accessible the place is.
-	* User story 2 answer applies here too: after registering/ logging in, user can contact another user and ask a 	direct question.
+	* User story 2 answer applies here too: when messaging gets implemented and after registering/logging in, user will be able to contact another user and ask a direct question.

 **For business:**
 1. As a company who owns the travel agency, I want to find places where people want to travel the most so I can make more popular travel arrangements